 Shortcuts to crack JEE 2021

 There are no shortcuts to cracking an entrance exam like JEE.
 Don’t fall for books or sources that make such promises.
 Prepare smartly instead and follow a well-structured plan to get the right results.
 Take online mock tests and get reviewed for it.

 The questions could be about anything

 There is a fixed syllabus, hence, the questions are asked basis that.
 All you need to do is be thorough with the syllabus and focus on every topic.
 Take mock tests online to get an actual understanding of the exam pattern and time management.
 This will help you gain confidence and will clear any lingering doubts.

 Nutrition plays a big role in your ability to learn, focus and perform, so don’t skip meals while preparing for the exams.
 Being well fed and well rested will have a big positive outcome on your final result.

 To make sure you do your best, don’t let the above-mentioned myths sway you.
-Simply stay focused on the right practices and you will achieve the results you are aiming for.
+Simply stay focused on the right practices, choose the right JEE online course and you will achieve the results you are aiming for.
 Good luck!